Ready to start creating amazing images with Midjourney but not sure how to get inspiration?

 6. Get inspiration via art showcase websites

-The only thing to note is that some images that are uploaded here are enhanced using an AI image editor or tools like Photoshop or Blender.
+The only thing to note is that some images uploaded here are enhanced using an AI image editor or tools like Photoshop or Blender.

 Here are three great websites to get you started: